Man leads police on car chase after giving them his license

 Officer Taylor initiated a traffic stop and the driver handed over his driver's license.
 Police identified the driver as 32-year-old Antonio de Jesus Martinez.

-Officers say Martinez' license had been suspended or revoked by Department of Licensing as well as a misdemeanor warrants for his arrest.
+Officers say Martinez's license had been suspended or revoked by Department of Licensing as well as a misdemeanor warrants for his arrest.

 Martinez sped away from the scene in his Cadillac CTS with a Washington License plate number AAP9192 and picked up a new felony eluding charge.